The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: The Basic Setup

-Thus, solutions to the Seiberg-Witten equations are precisely the zero set of the map $SW_3$.
+Altogether, the left-hand side of (\ref{monopoles}) defines for us a Seiberg-Witten map Thus, solutions to the Seiberg-Witten equations are precisely the zero set of the map $SW_3$.
 We will refer to a solution of the Seiberg-Witten equations as a \textit{monopole}.
-Let

-denote the solution space of all monopoles on $Y$.
-Fixing a smooth reference connection $B_\rf \in \A(Y)$ once and for all, let

-denote the space of all smooth monopoles that are in Coulomb gauge with respect to $B_\rf$.
+Let denote the solution space of all monopoles on $Y$.
+Fixing a smooth reference connection $B_\rf \in \A(Y)$ once and for all, let denote the space of all smooth monopoles that are in Coulomb gauge with respect to $B_\rf$.
 Without any assumptions, the spaces $\fM(Y,\s)$ and $\M(Y,\s)$ are just sets, but we will see later, by transversality arguments, that these spaces of monopoles are indeed manifolds under suitable assumptions on $Y$ and $\s$.
 Since $\partial Y = \Sigma$ is nonempty and no boundary conditions have been specified for the equations defining $\fM(Y,\s)$ and $\M(Y,\s)$, these spaces will be infinite dimensional, even modulo the full gauge group.
 Note that the space $\M(Y,\s)$ is obtained from $\fM(Y,\s)$ through a partial gauge-fixing, see Section \ref{SecGG}.

 Let the boundary $\Sigma$ be given the usual orientation induced from that of $Y$, i.e., if $\nu$ is the outward normal vector field along $\Sigma$ and $dV$ is the oriented volume form on $Y$, then $\nu \llcorner dV$ yields the oriented volume form on $\Sigma$.
 On the boundary $\Sigma$, we have the configuration space